 I get many emails every single day from folks who want me to promote their blogs, but they’re not sure why, what their blogs are even about, or if it is all worth it.

-Besides the fact that they are just into taking, they also explicitly tell me that even if I were to offer them my help, it still might not be worth it.
+Besides the fact that they are just into taking (and not giving anything in return), they also explicitly tell me that even if I were to offer them my help, it still might not be worth it.

 So… why even e-mail me?